-The green, blue and grey water footprints of primary crops were calculated following the methodology described in Hoekstra & Chagapain (2008) and Hoekstra et al. (2009).
-The total crop water requirement, effective rainfall (fraction of rainfall that is stored in the soil and available for the growth of plants) and irrigation requirements per region have been estimated using the CROPWAT model (Allen et al., 1998; FAO, 2009a).
+The green, blue and grey water footprints of primary crops were calculated following the methodology described in Hoekstra and Chagapain (2008) and Hoekstra et al. (2009).
+The total crop water requirement, effective rainfall (fraction of rainfall that is stored in the soil and available for the growth of plants) and irrigation requirements per region have been estimated using the CROPWAT model (FAO, 1998; FAO, 2009a).
 The calculations have been done using climate data from the nearest and most representative meteorological station located in the major crop-producing regions (Sevilla-Tablada) and a specific cropping pattern for each crop according to the type of climate.

-The green water footprint of the crop (m^3/t) [t=tonne=1,000 kg] has been estimated as the ratio of the green water use (m^3/ha) to the crop yield (t/ha), where total green water use is obtained by summing up green water evapotranspiration over the growing period.
+The green water footprint of the crop $(m^3/ton)$ has been estimated as the ratio of the green water use $(m^3/ha)$ to the crop yield (ton/ha), where total green water use is obtained by summing up green water evapotranspiration over the growing period.
 Green water evapotranspiration is calculated based on the CROPWAT model outputs, as the minimum of effective rainfall and crop water requirement with a time step of ten days.

 The blue water footprint of the crop has been taken equal to the ratio of the volume of irrigation water consumed to the crop yield.
 The irrigation water consumed is based on the CROPWAT model output and estimated as the difference between the crop water requirement and effective rainfall on a ten-day basis.
-When the effective rainfall is greater than the crop water requirement, the irrigation requirement is equal to zero.
+When the effective rainfall is greater than the crop water requirement the irrigation requirement is equal to zero.
 The total evapotranspiration of irrigation water is obtained by summing up the blue water evapotranspiration over the crop growing period.

 Even with some limitations, the grey water footprint was used to estimate the nitrogen pollution from agriculture.
-The grey water footprint of a primary crop (m^3/t) is calculated as the load of pollutants that enters the water system (kg/yr) divided by the maximum acceptable concentration for the pollutant considered (kg/m^3) and the crop production (t/yr) (Hoekstra & Chapagain, 2008).
+The grey water footprint of a primary crop (m/ton) is calculated as the load of pollutants that enters the water system (kg/year) divided by the maximum acceptable concentration for the pollutant considered (kg/m) and the crop production (ton/year) (Hoekstra and Chapagain, 2008).
 In this study, nitrogen was chosen as an indicator of the impact of fertiliser use in the production systems.
-The total volume of water required per tonne of N is calculated considering the volume of nitrogen leached (tonne/tonne) and the maximum allowable concentration in the surface or groundwater bodies.
-The quantity of nitrogen that reaches free flowing water bodies has been assumed to be 10% of the applied fertilization rate (in kg/ha/yr) (following Hoekstra & Chapagain, 2008).
-In line with the European Nitrates, Groundwater and Drinking Water Directives, the standard for nitrate is 50 mg/L (measured as NO_3^-).
-This is very similar to the drinking water standard recommendation by the US Environmental Protection Agency (EPA, 2005), which is $10\,\mathrm{mg}$ N/L, equivalent to about $45\,\mathrm{mg}$ NO $3^-$ /L. The standard of $10\,\mathrm{mg}$ N/L was used to estimate the volume of water necessary to dilute polluted leaching flows to permissible limits.
+The total volume of water required per ton of N is calculated considering the volume of nitrogen leached (ton/ton) and the maximum allowable concentration in the surface or groundwater bodies.
+The quantity of nitrogen that reaches free flowing water bodies has been assumed to be 10 percent of the applied fertilization rate (in kg/ha/yr) (following Hoekstra and Chapagain, 2008).
+In line with the European Nitrates, Groundwater and Drinking Water Directives, the standard for nitrate is 50 milligrams per litre (measured as $NO_3$ ).
+This is very similar to the drinking water standard recommendation by the US Environmental Protection Agency (EPA, 2005), which is 10 mg N per litre, equivalent to about 45 mg $NO_3^{-1}$ per litre.
+The standard of 10 mg N per litre was used to estimate the volume of water necessary to dilute polluted leaching flows to permissible limits.
 This is a conservative approach, since the natural background concentration of N in the water used for dilution has been assumed negligible.

-Finally, in this study we have included the concept of economic water productivity (\notin/m^3) to assess the production value, expressed in market price (\notin/t) per m^3 of water consumed when producing the commodity (m^3/t) .
+Finally, in this study we have included the concept of economic water productivity $(\text{€/m}^3)$ to assess the production value, expressed in market price (€/ton) per cubic meter of water consumed when producing the commodity $(\text{m}^3/\text{ton})$ .